sbmlteam/deviser/docs/src/source/defining_package.rst

 Note this underlying XML file can be saved at any point and reopened using Deviser Edit or with any XML Editor.
-The full description of the Imaginary Foo Package used in the Examples can be seen in Appendix A or is available in the deviser/samples directory.
+The full description of the Imaginary Foo Package used in the Examples can be seen in :ref:`descrip` or is available in the deviser/samples directory.

 .. raw:: latex